Listen to the episode

 TARANJIT: Let’s get into

 today driver.
-Today’s driver is Jen Ruiz, a lawyer turn
+Today’s driver is Jen Ruiz, a lawyer turn travel blogger and

 author.
 In 2017, she set out to take 12 trips in 12 months while employed